pakeke-constructor/ideas/question_buses.md

 # To conclude:
-Reverse event buses are a cool concept! :)
+question buses are a cool concept! :)

 Although they can probably be abused very easily, (same as event buses,) they still provide a very useful pattern for my project.